LucasAlNascimento/burger-place-app/README.md

 ### Access to App in Production | Vercel
 https://burger-place-app.vercel.app/

 ### Extensions | !!
-MANDATORY download and use of the extension to deal with CORS policy coming from Back-End !!
+MANDATORY USE OF THE CHROME EXTENSION TO DEAL WITH CORS POLICY COMING FROM BACK-END !!
 https://chromewebstore.google.com/detail/moesif-origincors-changer/digfbfaphojjndkpccljibejjbppifbc

 ### Languages